-Are you getting ready to build a new home?
+Are you getting ready to build a new home and needing the roofing company tulsa trust pro to help you?
 Need new roofing for your apartment complex or commercial building?
 In either case, knowing a little bit about each type of roof can help you decide which one is right for your project.

 Types of Roofing: Gable

 A gable roof is the most common type for residential projects.
 It’s the sloped roof you see on the majority of homes.
 Gable roofs typically have a 20-40 degree angle gradation – the gables angle downward to create a triangular roof.
 Due to its universal appeal, gable roofing is extremely popular for all types of homes.

 A gable roof:

 - Helps with water runoff and is beneficial for areas that get a lot of rain and snow

 - Allows for additional space on the top level of the home (perfect for those who want to convert their attics into livable space!)

 Types of Roofing: Hip